Ant044/Andrew-Tan-EDS124BR-Teaching-Portfolio/README.md

 - Show What You Know - Write and Explain A Program: [Nested If-Else Statements](https://www.youtube.com/watch?v=ePeO5eF4fPk)
 - Show What You Know - Write and Explain A Program: [Compound Conditionals](https://www.youtube.com/watch?v=0EdfZJaRL9A)
 - Show What You Know - Write and Explain A Program: [Abstractions](https://www.youtube.com/watch?v=7IivfrtMX8Q)
+- Show What You Know - Write and Explain A Program: [Lists](https://www.youtube.com/watch?v=8Kf9ojLxLts)